timothy3001/LoLight/README.md

 ## ESP8266 FastLED Webserver
 There is already a similar project existing for ESP8266 which you can find here: https://github.com/jasoncoon/esp8266-fastled-webserver
 You should check it out.
 It just doesn't entirely fulfill my needs though.

+## PlatformIO
+I do not like the Arduino IDE very much.
+PlatformIO is great and offers many features.
+You need to install Microsoft Visual Studio Code and PlatformIO as extension.
+After that, you should be able to build and run the project.

+## Name
+Since my lamp kinda looks like a halo I thought the composition between "Halo" and "Light" would make a good name.
+And I could not find something else which is named "Haloght" online.